 Physical activity is one aspect of our lifestyle that has received increasing attention for its potential to promote mental well-being as well as assist in the prevention and management of mental health disorders.
 Observational and experimental evidence has consistently shown a relationship between higher levels of physical activity and benefits across various mental health outcomes, including, but not limited to depression [16-21], anxiety [22-24], and general mental health and well-being [25-27].
 For example, in a large cross-sectional dataset of over 1.2M adults living in the United States, Chekroud, Gueorguieva, Zheutlin, Paulus, Krumholz, Krystal and Chekroud [28] showed that engaging in physical activity in the past month was associated with 43.2% lower self-reported days with poor mental health over that period.
 Despite these robust findings, particularly for depression and anxiety, physical activity remains an underutilized treatment tool among clinical practitioners [29].
 The inclusion of physical activity – albeit as an alternative and/or complementary treatment – in several recent national guidelines for the treatment of depression holds promise for promoting greater uptake in primary care services [30-33].

-While evidence supports the importance of physical activity for preventing and/or reducing a range of mental health problems and improving overall wellbeing, for some other mental symptoms and disorders (e.g., bipolar disorder, schizophrenia), the evidence is less suggestive of benefits, or remains unclear [34-39].
+While evidence supports the importance of physical activity for preventing and/or reducing a range of mental health problems and improving overall well-being, for some other mental symptoms and disorders (e.g., bipolar disorder, schizophrenia), the evidence is less suggestive of benefits, or remains unclear [34-39].
 More recently, however, researchers have demonstrated that there is considerable overlap in symptomology across the most commonly classified mental health disorders, which illustrates the complexity and heterogeneous nature of mental health as a construct [40,41].
 Such knowledge has sparked the development of novel measures – the Mental Health Quotient (MHQ) for example – to address these considerations.
 Yet, due to their recency, these instruments have seldom been utilized.

 One promising avenue in which comprehensive measures of mental health can be applied is in studies examining the specific aspects of mental health that physical activity may especially favor.
 At present, there is a paucity of literature in this area – to our knowledge only one study has investigated symptom-level effects [42].
 Findings stemming from such studies have the potential to improve precision in the promotion of mental well-being and treatment of mental health problems and therefore may have important implications for clinical outcomes [43-45].
 Determining whether physical activity is associated with differential effects for certain aspects of mental health across the lifespan is but one fruitful area of inquiry to pursue for the purpose of improving population-level mental health and well-being.